-All staff had attended training in the moving and handling and a matrix was maintained to identify when additional training was required.
+All staff had attended training in the moving and handling and a matrix was maintained by the organisation's head office to identify when additional training was required.

 Outcome 08: Safeguarding and Safety

 Measures to protect residents being harmed or suffering abuse are in place and appropriate action is taken in response to allegations, disclosures or suspected abuse.
 Residents are assisted and supported to develop the knowledge, self-awareness, understanding and skills needed for self-care and protection.
 Residents are provided with emotional, behavioural and therapeutic support that promotes a positive approach to behaviour that challenges.
 A restraint-free environment is promoted.